List of Mad Men characters: Sal Romano

-Salvatore "Sal" Romano (Bryan Batt) is the Italian-American art director at Sterling Cooper, originally from Baltimore.
+Salvatore "Sal" Romano (Bryan Batt) is the Italian-American art director at Sterling Cooper, from Baltimore.
 Sal turned down a proposition from a male employee of Belle Jolie Cosmetics midway through the first season, admitting that though he has thought about having relationships with men, he has never acted on this impulse.
 He joins the other men of Sterling Cooper in flirting with the women in the workplace.
 He speaks to his mother in Italian.
 Sal is shown to have a sarcastic side to his personality, mocking Pete after he nearly loses his job and laughing at Freddy Rumsen urinating himself.
 Between Seasons 1 and 2, Sal marries a childhood friend, Kitty (Sarah Drew).
 The two entertain Ken Cosgrove for dinner during the Season 2 episode "The Gold Violin", during which Sal seems taken with his guest.
 Kitty shows signs of frustration at being ignored, expressing that something is wrong in their marriage.

-In the Season 3 premiere, Don Draper sees Sal alone with a partly-dressed, male hotel bellhop, but subtly assures Sal he will keep silent by drawing Sal's attention to the ad slogan they had been working on for raincoats: "Limit your exposure".
+In the Season 3 premiere, Don Draper sees Sal alone with a partly dressed, male hotel bellhop, but subtly assures Sal he will keep silent by drawing Sal's attention to the ad slogan they had been working on for raincoats: "Limit your exposure".
 Later in the third season, with Don's encouragement, Sal branches out into directing commercials for the company.
 Meanwhile, Sal and Kitty have not had sex in several months and Kitty tells Sal she needs "tending to".
 He assures her that he loves her, but his mind is elsewhere due to pressures at work.
 Illustrations popular in magazine advertisements in the 1950s and early 1960s are going out of style in favor of photographs, so he fears he will lose his job as an illustrator.
 Later in the scene, Kitty is in bed and Sal vividly demonstrates how the Ann-Margret look-alike will dance and sing "Bye Bye Birdie" in his commercial, with lyrics changed for Pepsi's new diet drink Patio.
 Kitty nods but appears uncomfortable with Sal's flamboyant performance.

 In the Season 3 episode "Wee Small Hours", Sal rejects the advances of Lee Garner, Jr., a married Lucky Strike executive who, in retaliation, calls Harry Crane and demands Sal's removal from the account.
 When Harry fails to pass this on, Garner walks out of a subsequent meeting.
 Roger fires Sal on the spot.
 Don supports Roger's decision on the basis that the company can afford to lose him rather than Lucky Strike and regards Sal with disdain, implying that he should have just given Garner what he wanted.
 In Sal's last appearance, he calls his wife late at night from a payphone located in a park, a group of men nearby.
 He does not tell her he has been fired, only that he will be arriving home late.